Revolyssup/discoded/README.md

 5. GOGLOT is a go server which is spun up with the docker.sock of host machine given to it through volumes and for each request, it creates a container for that language, runs the code, flushes the output and a go routine comes and clear the stopped containers while the generated output is sent back to the client.

-Note:- As of now, calls are made to glot api and not goglot, as few things are needed to be improved there, asap it will be integrated.
-No code changes are to be made in the express server as my api request/response are identical with GLOT API.
-I did this for backwards compatibility.
 6. That output is first sent back to the client and then the hashcode along with the output is stored in mongo db & redis for future caching.